 Cheapo the Photography Story

 Photography is one of the most highly abused professional, especially in Singapore where the leaders of the country focus on the motto of "cheaper, faster, better".
-Without doubt, in order to get very good products (photographs), you certainly have to come up with a good budget and not expecting to pay peanuts.
+Unfortunately, in order to get very good products (photographs), you certainly have to come up with a good budget and not expecting to pay peanuts.

 Despite being highly demanded, photographers do not have an easy career path.
 The ease of owning a DSLR camera starts a price war gradually among photographers (and camera owners).
-In order to secure more projects, many photographers have resort to lowering their fees.
+In order to secure more projects, many photographers have resort to lowering of their fees.
 When amateur photographers start pricing themselves lower than their already low values, the market takes a bigger blow.
 One big problem is not all clients know how to differentiate between good and excellent work (photographs), while some do not have much expectation.
 Thus, their priority is to clinch the cheapest deal possible.
-Those photographers who undercut the market may not sustain for long, but new ones will emerge before they give up.
+Those photographers who undercut the market may not sustain for long, but new ones (budget photographers) will emerge before they give up.
 The market is in a mess.

-A new bad trend begins with people who own bullet-proof skin start asking for free photography services from photographers.
+A new bad trend begins with people who own bullet-proof skin and start asking for free photography services from photographers.
 It is an insult to the photographers, undermining their values and quality of work.
 The usual baits are "exposure" (to more viewers) and "portfolio", which usually amount to nothing but the fantasy of the predators.

 Building portfolios and gaining exposure are essential for trades of all kind.
 However, there is no end to it.

 I have my fair share of random "heroes" who have tried to abuse my photography services.
 They are strangers to me.
 Occasionally, such people will still bother me when I'm already running short of time to entertain my clients.